akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Edit an attribute
 To edit an attribute, follow these steps:
-1. Go to the `Attributes` tab for a reference entity
+1. Go to the `Attributes` tab of a reference entity
 1. Click on the `Edit` icon
 1. An edit pop-in opens with the attribute parameters depending on the attribute type
 1. You can translate the label of the attribute by switching the current locale in the header
  ![image](../img/ReferenceEntity_EditAttribute.png)
-1. Depending on the attribute type, set the specific parameters for the attribute (see below the specific parameters)
+1. Depending on the attribute type, set the specific parameters of the attribute (see below the specific parameters)
 1. Click on the `Save` button or press `Enter` to save the attribute parameters

 ### Edit a text attribute